Both Homes for Life and ourselves have one newly available property this week, plus there's still time... See more

 4.3.1 Sometimes we will require consent when processing Personal Data where no other alternative ground for processing is available.
-The consent provided by the data subject must be freely given and we will ask them to sign a consent form if they are willing to consent.
+The consent provided by you must be freely given and we will ask you to sign a consent form if you are willing to consent.
 Any consent we obtain must be for a specific and defined purpose (i.e. general consent cannot be sought).

 4.4 Processing of Special Category Personal Data or Sensitive Personal Data

-4.4.1 In the event that we process Special Category Personal Data or Sensitive Personal Data, we must do so in accordance with one of the following grounds of processing:
+4.4.1 In the event that we process your Special Category Personal Data or Sensitive Personal Data, we do so in accordance with one of the following grounds of processing:

-- The data subject has given explicit consent to the processing of this data for a specified purpose
+You have given explicit consent to the processing of this data for a specified purpose;

-- Processing is necessary for carrying out obligations or exercising rights related to employment or social security
+- It is necessary for carrying out obligations or exercising rights related to employment or social security;

-- Processing is necessary to protect the vital interest of the data subject or, if the data subject is incapable of giving consent, the vital interests of another person
+- It is necessary to protect your vital interest or, if you are incapable of giving consent, the vital interests of another person;

-- Processing is necessary for the establishment, exercise or defence of legal claims, or whenever court are acting in their judicial capacity
+- It is necessary for the establishment, exercise or defence of legal claims, or whenever court are acting in their judicial capacity;

 5.0 Data Sharing